caina89/MDDImpute/README.md

 ### Downsampling analysis

 We downsampled GPpsy (N=332,629) and SoftImpAll (N=337,126) to N=50K and 100K to investigate the effect of GWAS sample size (for PRS construction) on PRS Pleiotropy.
-This analysis is described in full in Supplementary Methods of the paper.
+This analysis is described in full in Supplementary Note of the paper.

 ```downsample.R```: scripts used to gather R2s and plot PRS Pleiotropy across different down-sampled Ns, and for plotting Extended Data Figure 5 (```Downsample.PRSPleio.pdf```), and Supplementary Figures 10-11 (```GPpsy.Pthreshold.pdf``` and ```SoftImpAll.Pthreshold.pdf```)